0xTaylur/0xtaylur.github.io/openadmin.md

 ![image]({{0xtaylur.github.io}}/assets/openadmin/card.png)

 ## Summary
-OpenAdmin is an easy linux box that includes a small amount of enumeration before discovering an exploit on an OpenNetAdmin servive that'll get me a low user shell.
-Next, I dig through the internals of the webserver and find credentials to another user.
-I discover a webpage that has a SSH key of another user that needs to be cracked.
-The privilege escalation uses nano to grant me access to the root user.
+OpenAdmin is an easy linux box that starts off using an RCE exploit for the OpenNetAdmin service on port 80.
+Then, I get credentials from a database config that can be used to SSH into the box.
+I find another web application with a SHA512 hash in the code for a login page.
+After looking at the webpage I find an encrypted SSH key that needs to be cracked.
+Once I get the last shell I can run nano as root with sudo and get a root shell.